 Pressure sores are usually caused by unrelieved

 pressure on the skin.
-They often develop on skin that covers bony areas.
-Places
+They often form on skin that covers bony areas.
+The most common sites are the back of

-the head and ears, shoulder, elbow, the lower back and buttocks, hip, and heel.
+the head and ears, the shoulders, the elbows, the lower back and buttocks, the hips, the inner knees, and the heels.

 E. Gregory Thompson, MD - Internal Medicine